Health Risk Information

 Stormwater and Storm Drains

 Every time it rains, water flows across the landscape, over lawns, parking lots, and streets.
 This type of water is known as stormwater runoff.
 It travels along gutters, into catchment basins and through storm drain pipes and ditches, usually it is not treated, then flows into local waterbodies.
 Along the way, the stormwater picks up trash, (fast-food wrappers, cigarette butts, styrofoam cups, etc.) toxins, and other pollutants (gas, motor oil, antifreeze, fertilizers, pesticides and pet droppings).
-This polluted stormwater can kill fish and other wildlife, destroy wildlife habitat, contaminate drinking water sources, and force the closing of beaches because of health threats to swimmers.
+This stormwater can kill fish and other wildlife, destroy wildlife habitat, pollute drinking water sources, and force the closing of beaches because of health threats to swimmers.
 It is important to understand that even though policies are in place to help control stormwater and storm drain discharge, it can still be a potential risk to human health.
-Click here for additional information from NJDEP's Clean Water program.
+Click here for additional information from NJDEP’s Clean Water program.